Where can I get reliable cyber security help and advice?

 For many organisations, especially micro and small businesses, finding credible, understandable and helpful advice can be challenging.
 The list below signposts to some of the trusted websites that can help you on your cyber journey.

-The National Cyber Security Centre, (NCSC) is a government organisation that helps protect the public and private sectors from cyber threats and incidents.
 Their website and LinkedIn pages provide a wealth of authoritative information available as text and / or infographics.
-You can find information on many individual cyber security topics such as phishing, home working and video conferencing.
+You can find information on many individual cyber security topics such as phishing, home working and ransomware.
 There is also a range of more general guidance such as:

 Small Business Guide Quick and easy to understand guidance to help protect small businesses.
 An actions checklist is also available via the NCSC website.